gavinha/TitanCNA/README.md

 (See [NEWS](NEWS) for previous version notes)

 ### August 9, 2018
 Improved parameter inference by handling errors and allowing EM to continue until convergence.
+This fixes runs that previously would fail because samples had very low tumor content.

 ### July 26, 2018
 Snakemake workflow for 10X Genomics whole genome sequencing data is now included in another Git repo.